jbx-protocol/juice-interface/doc/devops.md

 juice-interface relies on a [subgraph on TheGraph](https://github.com/jbx-protocol/juice-subgraph).

+## Supabase

+juice-interface uses a [Supabase deployment](https://supabase.com/) for storing and retrieving metadata on the site.

 ### New Subgraph version checklist

 The subgraph has a URL that we use to query it.
 This URL is associated with a particular version (a.k.a deployment) of the subgraph.
 TheGraph produces a new URL when a new version of the subgraph is deployed.